 5. And after selecting all the apps, click on Disable (You can also choose to delete apps and cache for selected apps).

 If you don’t have a PC but want to uninstall bloatware from your Samsung device.
-Yes, it’s possible here we share a complete guide to remove Samsung bloatware without PC and even without Root.
+Yes, it’s possible here we share a complete guide to removing Samsung bloatware without a PC and even without Root.

 1. Enable Developer Options on your Samsung device.